sheila-anne/sheila-anne/src/pages/writing-desk/2021-01-15-what-i-learned-in-a-year-as-a-soloprenuer.md

 ---
 templateKey: blog-post
-title: What I Learned In A Year As A Soloprenuer
+title: What I Learned In A Year As A Solopreneur
 date: 2021-01-15T01:55:07.173Z
-description: >+
-  In the beginning of 2020 I simultaneously jumped into life coach training and launched my own business.
+description: In the beginning of 2020 I simultaneously jumped into life coach training and launched my own business.
 This story is about what I've learned in my first year as a solopreneur!
 featuredpost: true
 featuredImage: /img/sheila-6596-1-.jpg
 tags: